 What is explained above will produce any random output given random noise vector as input.
 It is entirely possible to control whatever the generator network gives as output.
 This task can be achieved using Conditional GANs.
 For example, look at the image below.
 We give 7 as input along with a random noise vector into our GAN which is conditionally trained on MNIST dataset.
 By ‘conditionally’, we mean that we give the labels of the input MNIST image in both discriminator and generator along with giving the real images and random noise respectively.

 Output of the cGAN when we give Label ‘7’ as an input along with a random noise vector to the generator

-The above-generated image was produced in just 35 epochs of training.
+With GANs and deep learning, the above-generated image was produced in just 35 epochs of training.
 With more epochs, you will get better clarity in the generated images.
-This is just a facade labels example.
-We can play around the readily available datasets on:- https://people.eecs.berkeley.edu/~tinghuiz/projects/pix2pix/datasets/
+This is just a facade label example.
+We can play around the readily available datasets here.

 With the huge potential of GANs to generate real-looking “fake” images/data, there are concerns about their misuse.
 In the future, there will be restrictions on how GANs are used.
 Despite that, the ethical usages far outweigh the unethical ones.